dlmiles/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

 .. code-block:: scala

-  // first argument: boolean value
+  // first argument: Scala Boolean value
-  // second argument: do we care ? val masked = new MaskedBoolean(true, false)
+  // second argument: do we care ? expressed as a Scala Boolean val masked = new MaskedBoolean(true, false)